benjisidi/voidboiz/Session 33 - It's not about the wingspan, it's about what you do with it.md

 - We find out where the market where the maids go to is.
 - Looks like [[Lord Erebus]] has an injury on his leg from a duel a long time ago
 - As the void boiz leave they see a massive manticore flying around the manor (it belongs to [[Lord Erebus]], there was a painting of the two of them ❤️)
+# The Blackmarch manor
-- The void boiz head to Lady Blackmarch's
+- The void boiz head to Lady Blackmarch's manor, it's in the carved cliff.
+The house is empty apart from city guards.
+- They say they are independent investigators and ask to come in.
+It works!
+- The guard shows them around